pmastrogiovanni/kunitz_hmm/README.md

 Hidden Markov Models are probabilistic models extensively used in the biological field, especially for the prediction of protein sequences.
 Because of their reliability in predicting consecutive residues, they were chosen as tool for the analysis of the Kunitz domain.

 The HMM was trained using the HMMER software on a protein dataset containing the domain.
-As can be seen from the attached confusion matrix, obtained in the testing phase, the model was able to classify correctly most of the data, with a MCC and Accuracy of 99%.
+The model was able to classify correctly most of the data, with a MCC and Accuracy of 99%.

 This repository contains the dataset and the and the full pipeline for the project.
 The code with detailed explanation can be found on the Jupyter notebook, while the report it's inside the PDF file.